Want to know the real reason no one reads privacy policies? And why is this important?

 - Do you currently have Terms of Service?
 Can your customer understand your return policy?

-- Do you have web security in pace to protect your customer info?
+- Do you have web security in place to protect your customer info?

 - Are you happy with your current customer review ratings?